 Understanding the Solution Set of an Inequality

 In mathematics, inequalities are fundamental tools for describing relationships between values.
-Think about it: the solution set of an inequality is the collection of all values that satisfy the inequality.
-Unlike equations, which state that two expressions are equal, inequalities use symbols like <, >, ≤, or ≥ to show that one expression is greater than, less than, or equal to another.
-To give you an idea, the inequality $ x > 3 $ has a solution set of all real numbers greater than 3, often represented as $ (3, \infty) $ in interval notation.
+But unlike equations, which state that two expressions are equal, inequalities use symbols like <, >, ≤, or ≥ to show that one expression is greater than, less than, or equal to another.
+The solution set of an inequality is the collection of all values that satisfy the inequality.
+Take this: the inequality $ x > 3 $ has a solution set of all real numbers greater than 3, often represented as $ (3, \infty) $ in interval notation.

 Inequalities are essential in real-world contexts, such as budgeting, engineering, and optimization.
-Because of that, for instance, a business might use inequalities to model constraints like production limits or profit margins.
-Understanding how to determine and interpret solution sets is a critical skill for solving these problems.
+Here's a good example: a business might use inequalities to model constraints like production limits or profit margins.
+Understanding how to determine and interpret solution sets is a critical skill for solving these problems Not complicated — just consistent..

 Steps to Find the Solution Set of an Inequality